TheNotorius0/cordova-plugin-crypt-file-robot-chef/README.md

 # Notorious changes:
 - Fix on iOS that it can't encrypt, by skipping on iOS
-- plugin.xml crypt files relevant for Azmar (my game)
+- plugin.xml crypt files relevant for Robot Chef (my cooking app using AI)

 # Cordova crypt file plugin
 HTML source file is encrypted at build, and decrypted at run.